kaizhu256/node-sandbox2/README.md

 /*
 example.js

-this script will will run a browser version of nedb
+this script will demo the browser-version of jslint and csslint

 instruction
     1. save this script as example.js
     2. run the shell command:
-        $ npm install sandbox2 && export PORT=8081 && node example.js
+        $ npm install sandbox2 && PORT=8081 node example.js
-    3. open a browser to http://localhost:8081
-    4. edit or paste script in browser to eval
-*/
+    3. play with the browser-demo on http://127.0.0.1:8081 */

-/* istanbul instrument in package sandbox2 */
+/* istanbul instrument in package jslint */
 /*jslint
     bitwise: true,
     browser: true,